alxli/algorithm-anthology/README.md

 * Usage of long long and dependent features `[-Wlong-long]`, which are compliant in C99/C++0x or later.
 64-bit integers are a must for many programming contest problems, so it is necessary to include them.
 * Usage of GCC's built-in functions like `__builtin_popcount()` and `__builtin_clz()`.
 These can be extremely convenient, and are easily implemented if they're not available.
 See here for a reference: https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html
 * Usage of compound-literals, e.g. `myvector.push_back((mystruct){a, b, c})`.
 This adds a little more concision by not requiring a constructor definition.
-* Rare cases where bitwise hacks are intentionally used, such as in functions for getting the signbit with type-puned pointers.
-If you are looking for these features, chances are you don't care about portability anyway.
+* Certain hacks that may depend on aspects of the platform (e.g. endianness), such as getting the signbit with type-puned pointers.
+Be weary of this for all bitwise/micro-optimization related code.

 ## Usage Remarks

 This project does __not__ aim to introduce and explain algorithms from the ground up.
 To take advantage of this anthology, you must have prior understanding of the algorithms in question.
-In each source file, you will find brief descriptions and simple examples to clarify how the functions and classes should be used.
-You will not find rigorous test suites, nor extensive comments detailing how the implementations work.
-To properly learn the algorithms, you are better off researching and implementing them independently.
-You are free to use, modify, and distribute these programs in accordance to the license, but please first examine any corresponding references of each program for more details on usage and authorship.
+In each source file, you will at most find brief descriptions to identify the problem being solved, and small examples to demo how the code should be used.
+Researching an algorithm and implementing it independently is the only way to properly learn it.
+You are free to use, modify, and distribute these programs in accordance to the license, but please first examine any references on each section for details on usage and authorship.

 Cheers.<br>
 — Alex